How To Update And Delete WordPress Plugins

 Upgrading And Deleting Plugins Safely

-Once you have selected all the plugins that you want deleted, select Delete from the Bulk Actions drop down menu …
+Once you have selected all of the plugins that you want to delete, choose Delete from the Bulk Actions drop-down menu …

-A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to proceed to the next step and delete all of the plugins listed …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to proceed to the next step and delete all of the selected plugins …

-How To Automatically Update And Delete Plugins Safely From Your WP Admin Dashboard
+How To Automatically Update And Delete Plugins In The WP Admin Dashboard

-As well as the methods shown above, you can install a range of tools to manage your WordPress plugins.
+As well as the methods shown above, you can use a number of tools that let you manage your plugins.

 Health Check & troubleshooting